perkinbr/segway/README.md

 # Segway
 This repository will hold code for robots balancing on two wheels, made with various robotics platforms.

 This code will eventually supersede all of the programs for balancing robots currently available on [Robotsquare] (http://robotsquare.com).
-If you're not sure how to use this code, please refer to the existing code and associated tutorials now.
+If you're not sure how to use this code, please refer to the existing code and associated tutorials for now.

 ## Currently available platforms